cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     8. An "AI-Powered Suggestions" card appears below.
 The user can provide additional text input to refine the AI's suggestions.
     9. The AI generates a day-by-day plan which is displayed in a read-only text area, from which the user can copy text to paste into their daily activity notes.
     10. The user can click the banner image to view the original on Pexels, and the location title to view it on Google Maps.
+    11. The user can click "Test Pexels API" to diagnose API connection issues.

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ The page correctly loads and displays data for the specified `locationId`.
     -   ✅ A high-quality banner image from Pexels is fetched and displayed.
 It shrinks on scroll.
+    -   ✅ Images are cached in Firestore to reduce API calls and improve performance.
     -   ✅ The location title links to Google Maps.
 The banner image links to Pexels.
     -   ✅ Date cards are displayed chronologically.
     -   ✅ Users can add, edit, and delete activity notes for each day.
 Changes are saved to Firestore.